dkvz/dkvz-blog-backend/README.md

 # TODO
 - [x] I need a generic function for "count" queries.
+- [ ] Should I use the lib.rs and main.rs split when I add Actix?
 - [ ] Try selecting only the features I need from dependencies and see if that reduces the binary size - I don't think I need the whole serde crate.
+- [ ] Try reorganizing the giant closure that is in StatsService::open.
+We could open the iploc and pseudonymizer inside of a function given to spawn() and have the loop happen after that.
 - [ ] Should use a Logger instead of println! inside of StatsService.
 Need to create the logging service thingy at some point.
 - [ ] I need some sort of constructor for ArticleStat using Article and the extra data.
 - [x] The Query struct doesn't need to get vectors, we could give slices of arrays instead.